 Joshua earned his Ph.D. in Composition from the UCLA Herb Alpert School of Music, where he studied with David Lefkowitz, Richard Danielpour and Eric Tanguy, among others.
+His dissertation, "Vocal Timbre and Technique in Caroline Shaw's Partita for 8 Voices," examined the history, science, and use of vocal timbre, techniques and singing styles as a compositional element.
 Previously, he studied at Brown University and the San Francisco Conservatory of Music, and has studied with composers Gerald Shapiro, Chester Biscardi, and David Conte.

 Joshua has taught theory and aural skills at Pepperdine University, the UCLA Herb Alpert School of Music, and the Ruth Asawa School of the Arts in San Francisco.
 As a choral musician, he has sung with and/or guest conducted the International Orange Chorale of San Francisco, Resound Ensemble, Mouthscape, St. Francis Lutheran Choir, and the NYC Master Chorale.
 Joshua currently resides in San Francisco where he teaches piano, composition, theory and musicianship at the SF Community Music Center.